In this exclusive, career-spanning Q&A, Matty catches up with the elusive star of Metamorphosis: The Alien Factor.

 A trip to Walt Disney’s (alleged) cryo chamber aside, few things afford someone immortality as well as horror movies do.

-That’s why modern moviemakers like Rob Zombie and James Wan are as revered as the holy trinity of Craven, Carpenter, and Hooper (or, to go back even earlier, James Whale and Tod Browning).
+That’s why modern moviemakers like Rob Zombie and James Wan are as revered as Wes Craven, John Carpenter, and Tobe Hooper (or, to go back even earlier, James Whale and Tod Browning).

 That’s why contemporary thespians such as Jeffrey Combs and Robert Englund are deemed as legendary as Boris Karloff and Bela Lugosi.

 That’s why our icons become, well, our icons.

 But while it’s important to hail the patron saints of fear filmmaking, it’s equally as vital to tip our cap to those a little more under the radar; those who may not be as well known, but whose work is just as rich and genre-friendly.